jacobo/being_present/slides.md

 ![](logos/engine-yard.png)
 ![](jacob/coding.gif)

-.notes TODO: insert a slide with a piece of code from my earlier lightning talk
+.notes TODO: insert a slide with a piece of code from my earlier lightning talk?
+.notes is following along with this code similar to following along with my visualization?

 !SLIDE center
 # What is presence?

+.note Escape existing only inside your head.

 !SLIDE center
 # Awareness

+.notes of what around you and how your body feels

 !SLIDE center
 # Mindfulness

+.notes doing this with intention

 !SLIDE center
 # Focus

+.notes escape the multi-tasking

 !SLIDE[bg=family/alicia.jpg]
 # Know the Feeling?